microfossil/tetard-marchant-splitter/README.md

 The first model (adjustable) provides a single aliquot, adjustable from 1/2 to 1/32 fraction, and the second (fixed) model provides multiple aliquots of different sizes in separate vials.

-The two designs as well as some extra parts (accessories) can be easily 3D printed (recommended resolution: 0.10 mm)
+The two designs as well as some extra parts (accessories) can be easily 3D printed (recommended resolution: 0.10 mm).

+A detailed presentation and accuracy tests were published in: https://www.sciencedirect.com/science/article/pii/S0377839819300908?via%3Dihub

+More information and images can be found at: https://theguyonhismicroscope.wordpress.com/3d-sediment-splitters/

 ## Adjustable Splitter